top of page

 SPOT THE DIFFERENCE

-This blog is also a tribute to Fabio Novembre’s blog IO NOI where, for completely other reasons, he compares images of product design, graphic or architecture, often from different period of time, that belong though, to the same title or concept.
+This blog is also a tribute to Fabio Novembre’s blog, IO NOI, where—though for entirely different reasons—he compares images from product design, graphic design, or architecture, often from different periods, but unified under the same title or concept.

 POST #1